 SEPA Instant Limits apply to all SEPA Instant Credit Transfers, regardless of their initiation payment method.
 This includes scheduled transfers, reference account payouts, and batch transfers executed via SEPA Instant Credit Transfers.

 Let your customers set a per-transaction, and/or daily spending limit for SEPA Instant Credit Transfers per a single account.
 This can be done by sending a request to the PATCH Update specific SEPA Instant limits for an account endpoint.
-This endpoint allows for modifying the daily and per-transaction limit both at once, or just one or the other at the time.
-To modify both the request should like the example below:
+This endpoint allows for modifying the daily and per-transaction limit both at once, or just one or the other at a time.
+To modify both, the request should look like the example below:

 "daily_limit": {